awawablah/maroon/README.md

 - **Admin Only** - Removes multiple warnings at once (max 20)
 - IDs can be separated by spaces or commas
 - Shows summary of successfully removed and not found warnings
+- **Automatically DMs affected users** about their warning removals
 - Requires Discord Administrator permission
 - Example: `/bulkremovewarns warn_123_abc warn_456_def warn_789_ghi`